zackluckyf/advanced-social-network/README.md

 - [x] Get Sequelize working with Heroku

+- [x] Working basic get api method

+- [ ] Working basic post api method

+- [ ] Working basic put api method

-- [ ] Start working on some basic api methods
+- [ ] Working basic delete api method

+- [ ] Create actions service in the redux store module

 - [ ] Figure out a way to mock the backend when only working on the front end